 Beyond current tax savings, you might also consider future taxes your children will owe when they go to sell your home.
 Calculations will vary based on whether you gifted gradually or all at once.
 For gradual gifting, capital gains taxes are calculated based on the sale price and what you originally paid for the home.
 For gifting all at once, it’s the sale price minus the fair market value at the time you transferred the asset (or became deceased).
 These two figures can be dramatically different.

 Let’s assume you purchased your home for $200,000 many years ago.
 At the time you started the gradual transfer, it was worth about $400,000.
 At the time you completed the transfer all at once, it’s worth $800,000.
-Under gradual gifting, the tax consequences your children would pay is on capital gains tax on a $600,000 profit.
+Under gradual gifting, the tax consequence your children would pay is on capital gains tax on a $600,000 profit.
 Under gifting all at once, the profit is only $400,000.
 Gifting all at once can therefore save on capital gains taxes.

 Deciding How to Gift a Home to Children

 In addition to current and future tax implications, you might also consider how much control you wish to retain over your real estate assets while you are still living.
-The amount of other assets in your estate, the number of children involved, and other personal circumstances are also important.
+The number of other assets in your estate, the number of children involved, and other personal circumstances are also important.
 The decision on how to gift a home to children should not be made without viewing your overall estate plan and goals, to learn more about adding gifting as part of your estate plan.
 Working with a Massachusetts estate planning attorney can help you make the right decisions when it comes to gifting a home and other assets to children.
 To understand the benefits of establishing an estate plan read more here.
 If you have additional questions or want to receive personalized advice, contact our team of estate planning attorneys.

 *2020 limits; subject to future change